jessepav/lacygoill-wiki-backup/C/C.md

 `long double` provides even more precision, but is rarely used.

-The C standard doesn't state how much precision the `float`, `double`, and `long double` types provide,  since different  computers may  store floating-point  numbers in different ways.
+The C standard doesn't state how much precision the `float`, `double`, and `long double` types provide,  since different  computers might  store floating-point  numbers in different ways.

 Most modern computers follow the specifications in IEEE Standard 754.